jeffreypullin/rater/README.md

 # we need a specific version of rstantools:
 devtools::install_github(“stan-dev/rstantools”, ref = "c3c59fb")

-# you may need to run:
-# remove.packages("rstantools")
-# and restart R if rstantools is already loaded
+# you may need to run: `remove.packages("rstantools")` and restart R if rstantools is already loaded

 devtools::install_github("Voltemand/rateR")

 # There will be many compiler warnings.
-Don't worry, there are harmless
-# but difficult to remove unfortunatly
+Don't worry, they are harmles but difficult to remove unfortunatly
 ```

 Example usage: